wongjn/lazy_image/README.md

 To write a render array for a lazy image, write a normal render array for a compatible theme hook (look in `Drupal\lazy_image\Helper::supportedThemeHooks`).
-Optionally add a path to an image as the value of `#lazy_placeholder` to use it as the image to be in-place before lazy loading happens.
+Optionally add an image style name to generate a placeholder image (the image shown before the image is actually lazy-loaded) using the `#lazy_placeholder_style` render key.
 Finally, add `Drupal\lazy_image\Helper::lazyImageConvertPreRender()` as a value in the `#pre_render` key.